Flying Dango From Kakko-ya At Genbikei Gorge

 Genbikei Gorge is located outside of the city of Ichinoseki in the town of Genbicho.
-As I spoke about briefly above, Genbicho is known for two river gorges known as Geibikei Gorge known for its scenic boat rides and Genbikei Gorge for the flying dango experience which we will be introducing you to in this post!
+As I spoke about briefly above, Genbicho is known for two river gorges, Geibikei Gorge known for its scenic boat rides, and Genbikei Gorge for the flying dango experience which we will be introducing you to in this post!

 How To Get To Genbikei Gorge

 There are a few different routes you can take to get to Genbikei Gorge from Ichinoseki.
 If traveling by bus from JR Ichinoseki Station take the #9 or #10 bus on the Genbikei/Mizuyama Line to the Genbikei Stop (About 25 minutes).
 You can also hire a taxi from Ichinoseki Station which takes around 12 minutes to get from Ichinoseki Station to Genbikei.
 The last option is by rental car.
 If you are driving from Ichinoseki on Highway 342 it takes around 10 minutes.

 - Kakko-ya: Location to Order Flying Dango

 After we left the bus stop for Genbikei Gorge, we walked to the southern edge of the gorge.
 There we saw a few other people there waiting so we knew we were in the right place!

 Kakko-ya has been serving dango at Genbikei Gorge since 1878.
 The founder of this unique dango shop, lovingly nicknamed “cuckoo” decided that while he wanted to make dango for his customers, he also wanted to give an experience.
 Thus the birth of “flying dango” came to be.

 Cuckoo began by “flying” the freshly made dango in a basket from his shop to the other edge of the gorge where customers would receive them.
 Now, Chiba-san, the grandson of Cuckoo, and his son carry on this tradition so you can still enjoy it today!